 We suggest that you test for whatever your ex-partner tested positive for, along with a full range of other STIs.
 If you are not sure or do not want to ask, Better2Know recommends the Full Screen which includes Chlamydia, Gonorrhoea, HIV, Syphilis, Hepatitis B, Mycoplasma and Ureaplasma.

 The condom broke

 We understand how worrying this is and how common it is.
-It is frustrating when you have done the right thing and then get let down by the equipment.
-As far as your STI testing needs are concerned, in this situation both of you should have a Better2Know Full STD screen as infection could go both ways.
+It is frustrating when you have done the right thing and get let down by the equipment.
+As far as your STI testing needs are concerned, both of you should have a Full Screen, as infection could go both ways.

 I have had / given anal sex

 It is very easy to pass on STDs and STIs including HIV by anal sex as the lining of the rectum is very thin and delicate, and so small tears and cuts are quite common.
-Better2Know would suggest a Full STI Screen.
+Better2Know would suggest a Full Screen.